Get 50% OFF your starter box! Try now!

 “I can’t stress enough that the acclimation process needs to be slow,” says Sheaffer.
 “Don’t think you can bring the dog home and go from zero to ten hours instantly.”
-Start by teaching your pup to associate the crate with positive feelings.
+When crate training a puppy, start by teaching your pup to associate the crate with positive feelings.
 Do this by rewarding your dog for going into the crate for short periods of time and placing their food bowl in the crate when it’s mealtime, says Sheaffer.
 “Leave the door open initially,” he suggests.
 “As your dog becomes more comfortable, you can start lengthening the time they spend inside, and eventually, close the door of the crate.”
 Above all, make sure your dog sees the crate as a positive experience.

-Looking for a crate that isn’t a total eyesore?
+Looking for a crate that isn’t a total eyesore in your home?
 We found 10 stylish crates that you and your pup will love!

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.